VedatYildiz/Html-Lessons/README.md

 # Html-Lessons
-htlm table example from html lesson 3

-This is my HTML - CSS class notes
+This is my HTML - CSS class notes from prep